-Mums and grans back plain, standardised packaging to protect children from tobacco marketingAugust 26th, 2013 in Health /
+Mums and grans back plain, standardised packaging to protect children from tobacco marketingAugust 26, 2013 in Medicine & Health / Health

 While the UK government remains unsure about the effectiveness of removing glamorous packaging on cigarettes, eight in ten women have less doubt and agree that bright, colourful packaging tends to make products more attractive to children aged under 18 according to new figures published by Cancer Research UK today (Monday).